nightroman/PowerShellTraps/Basic/Invocation-with-odd-paths/README.md

 proper number of backticks is not always obvious.

 Do not apply this workaround to relative paths, it looks like relative paths are processed literally.
-Extra backticks and brackets will produce different paths, either missing or wrong.
+Extra backticks will produce different paths.